 For production agencies, this will usually cost a lot less, since they don’t necessarily need to understand how your business works to get the job done.
 For example, if you just want someone to design your business cards, extensive onboarding isn’t necessary.
 But if you work with a strategy agency or consultancy, discovery is a big part of making sure the partnership gets started off on the right foot.

 All in all, onboarding usually costs between $10k for a local-retail-size business and $20k+ for a national or international company.
 Not every agency will flat out charge you for an onboarding fee, but if not they’ll make up the time spent learning your business in their hourly rate or in another type of miscellaneous fee.

 If you think back to our earlier metaphor, some airlines make you pay for each individual item like seats and bags, while others charge you one fee that covers everything.
 You might not see every line item on the invoice but either way, you’re paying similar amounts, they’re just packaged and marketed differently.
-The same thing applies with agencies.
+The same thing applies with marketing and advertising agencies.

 Like onboarding, technology might be budgeted as an additional fee or simply included in the hourly cost of the agency.
-When it comes to technology fees, there are two types: 1.
-Cost of the technology to do the work, and 2.
-Licensing fees.
+When it comes to technology fees, there are two types:

 In the first instance, agencies will ask that you pay the fee for the technology they use to do their job.
 An easy example would be paying for Adobe’s Photoshop for a designer to create a digital ad.
 Another example might be paying the cost of a reporting dashboard software such as Domo or Tableau.